 This incentive makes solar affordable, which has increased solar installations in recent years.
-In fact, since the ITC was first enacted in 2006, it has increased on average by 50 percent annually.
+Since 2006 the ITC has helped solar growth increase by 52 percent annually.

 If those installing solar qualify for the tax credit, it can decrease the cost of the system.
-Before determining who qualifies for the credit, let’s take a look at what the credit entails.
+Before determining who qualifies for the credit, let’s look at what it entails.

-The Federal ITC, also known as the Investment Tax Credit, is a dollar-for-dollar credit on federal taxes.
-This credit takes a percentage of the total cost of the solar installation and pays it to the customer in the form of a tax credit.
+The federal Investment Tax Credit, also known as the ITC, includes a dollar-for-dollar credit on federal taxes.
+This credit takes a percentage of the total cost of the solar installation and pays it to the customer as a tax credit.

-This credit is only applied to taxes owed to the government.
-If for some reason the customer doesn’t owe taxes, this credit will be useless to them.
+This credit only applies to taxes owed to the government.
+If the customer doesn’t owe taxes, this credit becomes useless to them.

 Residential and Commercial Solar Tax Credit Tiers

-The Federal incentive is divided into two basic solar installation types.
+The federal incentive divides into two basic solar installation types.
 These include residential and commercial/utility-scale installations.

-In 2022 the incentive decrease will be a little different.
+In 2024 the incentive decreases differently.
 It will no longer exist for residential installations.
-However, large solar installations will still get 10 percent.
+However, large solar installations will still receive 10 percent.

 How to Claim the Federal Solar Tax Credit

-To file for the solar incentive, the 5695 form needs to be filled out.
-This form determines how much the array’s incentive will be.
+To file for the solar incentive, they first need to fill out form 5695.
+This form determines how much the array’s incentive amount.

-It is best practice to keep the 5695 form in a safe spot so it can be easily retrieved when needed.
-These forms along with state and federal TC40 award letters provide proof of accurate filing.
+It’s best practice to keep the 5695 form in a safe spot so you can easily retrieve it.
+These forms, along with state and federal TC40 award letters, provide proof of accurate filing.

-One thing that most don’t understand is that the Federal tax credit isn’t an immediate discount.
-It works more like a mail-in rebate.
+People often confuse how the federal tax credit applies to their solar array.
+It isn’t an immediate discount; it works more like a mail-in rebate.

 A Solar Panel Tax Credit Carryover?

-The best part about this tax credit is that it can carry over from one year to the next.
-If an individual doesn’t owe the federal government, the amount that they have been awarded will carry over to the next year.
+Unlike some tax credits, this one can carry over from one year to the next.
+If an individual doesn’t owe the federal government the awarded amount, it will carry over to the next year.

-This tax credit has helped the solar industry boom within the last couple of years.
-However, this tax credit wasn’t meant to last.
+This tax credit has helped the solar industry boom within the last couple of years, though it has an expiration date.

 The Federal Tax Credit for Purchased Solar

-Instead, this credit goes to the solar company from which the array is being leased, since this company owns the modules.
+Instead, this credit goes to the solar company leasing the array.

-If getting the tax credit is important to you, it is best to purchase your solar array.
-You can do this through a loan or with cash.
+If you want the savings from the tax credit, it’s best to purchase your solar array.
+You can do this through a loan or cash.